-Research arrow Rayleigh-Bénard Convection
+Research Rayleigh-Bénard Convection

 Motivation: Rayleigh-Bénard Convection (RBC) is an idealized model of thermally driven convection which occurs when a fluid is heated from below and cooled from above.
 The change in density that results from changes in temperature causes the fluid to convect.